 Some old Facebook scams are making the rounds again!

-If you see a status update about Facebook coming for your photos or other personal information, it's probably a hoax, and possibly a scam!
+If you see a status update about Facebook coming for your photos or other personal information, it's a hoax -- and possibly a costly scam!

 5 Facebook scams & hoaxes to look out for

 This one, which recently started making the rounds again, has been around for years.
 Users post a status update that looks something like this:

 These scams pop up every once in a while and here's what it may look like:

 I do not give Facebook or any entities associated with Facebook permission to use my pictures, information, or posts, both past and future.
 By this statement, I give notice to Facebook it is strictly forbidden to disclose, copy, distribute, or take any other action against me based on this profile and/or its contents.
 The content of this profile is private and confidential information.
 The violation of privacy can be punished by law (UCC 1-308- 1 1 308-103 and the Rome Statute).
 NOTE: Facebook is now a public entity.
 All members must post a note like this.
 If you prefer, you can copy and paste this version.
 If you do not publish a statement atleast once it will be tactically allowing the use of your photos, as well as the information contained in the profile status updates.

 This is another hoax that claims users can pay a fee to have their information made private: